flaviovdf/tag_assess/EXPERIMENTS.rst

 1. How can we model AND search?
 The sketch above is based on the assumption that a user only uses one term per query at a time.

+(Idea 1: Simple and easy)
+Elizeu suggested we create super-vertexes, which correspond to more than one tag.
+Edges between these nodes and items exist only if the item is annotated by all edges.

+(Idea 2: Complex)
 There is this one interesting paper by Yahoo!
 Research which models query reformulation [2]_.
 Basically, for a given query a user can: